dmpe/matrix42sdk/README.md

 - creating fragment was not tested, but is implemented as a Rest API call
 - get and put object -> here not tested extensively and one must expect bugs

 # Testing

 Without having a Matrix42 ESM portal which allows API access and is publicly available for unlimited use, the only option how to test this library is to use **your** own ESM portal installation (be it in public cloud or on prem).
 Hence the need to use your own API keys, etc.

 From this follows that this library cannot - as of now - include more python tests, at least not publicly available.
 It is my recommendation to write your `own, private tests` and report issues here.

 Sorry for inconvenience!

+# Usage

 ## Python 3 - Simple Testing